suryaramadoss1/navigating-a-robot/README.md

 # navigating-a-robot

-Multilabel one vs rest classifier, Linear discriminant analysis, Label Encoder From the Prediction,  "carpet is the surface where Robot uses acceleration and velocity"
+Multilabel one vs rest classifier, Linear discriminant analysis, Label Encoder From the Prediction,  "carpet is the surface where Robot uses acceleration and velocity" with accuracy of 99%

 navigate a robot using data collected from Inertial Measurement Units (IMU sensors).